 Risk Our response to the risk What we concluded to the Audit Committee impairment, in accounting for DD&A and determination of decommissioning dates.
 We performed full scope audit procedures over this risk area in one location (Kazakhstan), which covered 100% of the risk.
 The risk of Impairment of exploration licenses, goodwill and oil & gas development and production fixed assets Refer to the Audit Committee Report on page 82; the estimates and judgements on page 123 and the disclosures in notes 6 to 8 of the Consolidated Financial Statements (page 132-134).
-At 31 December 2015 the carrying value of goodwill was US\$32,425 thousand (2014: US\$32,425 thousand); exploration licenses: US\$36,917 thousand (2014: US\$24,380 thousand); oil & gas development and production assets, including non-current advances: US\$1,697,363 thousand (2014: US\$1,536,196 thousand).
+At 31 December 2015 the carrying value of goodwill was U\$\$32,425 thousand (2014: U\$\$32,425 thousand); exploration licenses: U\$\$36,917 thousand (2014: U\$\$24,380 thousand); oil & gas development and production assets, including non-current advances: U\$\$1,697,363 thousand (2014: U\$\$1,536,196 thousand).
 The continued decline in worldwide crude oil prices and the prices of related refined products over the current year pose a heightened impairment risk for the Group.
 Management have identified an impairment trigger with respect to the oil & gas development and production fixed assets in Kazakhstan.
-We focused on this area due to the significance of the carrying value of the assets being assessed, the current economic environment and the judgement involved in the assessment of the recoverable amount of the Group's Cash Generating Unit ('CGU') around the future prices of oil, natural gas and related products, both in the short and long-term, the discount rate applied to future cash flow forecasts and the assumptions relevant to production volumes.
 For exploration licenses we have evaluated management's assessment of each impairment trigger per IFRS 6 'Exploration for and Evaluation of Mineral Resources'.
-We have: verified that the Group had the right to explore in the relevant exploration licence which included obtaining and reviewing supporting documentation such as license agreements and signed supplemental agreements and communication with relevant government agencies.
-In the event of non-compliance the Group can evidence that the terms are modified and any relevant penalties and fines accrued. inquired that management had the intention to carry out exploration and evaluation activity in the relevant exploration area and corroborated these responses by reviewing management's cash-flow forecast models to verify they include further spend on the exploration activities.
-We discussed the intentions and strategy of the Group with senior management and Directors to confirm our understanding. validated whether the Group has the ability to finance any planned future exploration and evaluation activity. assessed the competency of management's experts, and (where applicable), the competency and objectivity of third party specialists engaged for the purposes of assessing the reserves and resources associated with those exploration and evaluation assets. corroborated the commercial viability of the exploration fields to the cash-flow forecast models.
+We have: • verified that the Group had the right to explore in the relevant exploration licence which included obtaining and reviewing supporting documentation such as license agreements and signed supplemental agreements and communication with relevant government agencies.
+In the event of non-compliance the Group can evidence that the terms are modified and any relevant penalties and fines accrued. • inquired that management had the intention to carry out exploration and evaluation activity in the relevant exploration area and corroborated these responses by reviewing management's cash-flow forecast models to verify they include further spend on the exploration activities.
+We discussed the intentions and strategy of the Group with senior management and Directors to confirm our understanding.
 The Group's price assumptions are within the range of analyst expectations and other market data, including the range of what we understand other market participants are considering as a long-term oil and gas prices.
 The pre-tax discount rate of 14% is within the range of our expectations.
 Based on our procedures, we believe that the cash flow projections estimated are reasonable, the assumptions are supportable and the range of economic conditions that could exist over the remaining useful lives of the assets have been considered appropriately.
+We focused on this area due to the significance of the carrying value of the assets being assessed, the current economic environment and the judgement involved in the assessment of the recoverable amount of the Group's Cash Generating Unit ('CGU') around the future prices of oil, natural gas and related products, both in the short and long-term, the discount rate applied to future cash flow forecasts and the assumptions relevant to production volumes. validated whether the Group has the ability to finance any planned future exploration and evaluation activity. assessed the competency of management's experts, and (where applicable), the competency and objectivity of third party specialists engaged for the purposes of assessing the reserves and resources associated with those exploration and evaluation assets. corroborated the commercial viability of the exploration fields to the cashflow forecast models.
+In addressing the risk of impairment for Goodwill and oil & gas development and production fixed assets we utilised our valuation specialists and challenged management's impairment assessment by